zamazan4ik/awesome-pgo/article/article.md

 The same thing is already implemented internally in Google.
 This system samples all applications across Google servers with Google Wide Profiler (GWP), transforms sample profiles into a compiler-compatible format, and then passes converted profiles to the build pipelines.
 More about GWP and its connection to PGO at Google can be found in these papers: [one](https://research.google/pubs/autofdo-automatic-feedback-directed-optimization-for-warehouse-scale-applications/), [two](https://research.google/pubs/google-wide-profiling-a-continuous-profiling-infrastructure-for-data-centers/).
 Google, do you want to open-source this system (even if this system has too many dependencies on other closed-sourced Google projects)? :) Other large companies also has similar system-wide profilers like Yandex with its Yandex.Perforator.
 Unfortunately, this project cannot be used for continuous PGO yet.
 Maybe in the future Perforator will be extended with such functionality and open-sourced (as they already did for multiple awesome projects like [ClickHouse](https://clickhouse.com/), [YDB](https://ydb.tech/), [YTsaurus](https://ytsaurus.tech/)).

 There is an idea to implement a similar approach based on an open-source project like Grafana Pyroscope ([discussion](https://github.com/grafana/pyroscope/discussions/2783)) or Elastic Universal Profiling ([issue](https://github.com/elastic/elasticsearch/issues/105802)).
 I am not alone with such an idea - other people outside Google already [tried](https://discuss.elastic.co/t/continuous-profile-guided-optimization-pgo-platform-based-on-elastic-universal-profiling/354605/2) to implement a similar approach with positive results.
 However, the current state of these activities is just a discussion, nothing to try yet.

+Google Cloud has a [Cloud Profiler](https://cloud.google.com/profiler/docs/about-profiler) product that also can be used for Continuous PGO.
+I am guessing that Cloud Profiler internally somehow reuses Google Wide Profiler.
+This project allows continuosly measure performance of GCP-deployed applications (out-of-GCP scenarios are also supported) from multiple perspectives: CPU, RAM, thread and lock contentions, etc. I [asked](https://www.googlecloudcommunity.com/gc/Google-Cloud-s-operations-suite/Continuous-Profile-Guided-Optimization-PGO-platform-based-on/m-p/743125) about evolving Cloud Profiler into a Continuous PGO platform - let's wait for the answer.
+Some people also [wants](https://issuetracker.google.com/issues/296460994) such functionality.
+I didn't play with the product yet but from reading the documentation I found a strange limitation - at least from the documentation point of view measuring performance for applications written in C, C++, Rust, etc. is not supported yet.
+I [opened](https://www.googlecloudcommunity.com/gc/Google-Cloud-s-operations-suite/Support-for-more-programming-languages-in-Cloud-Profiler/m-p/743114) a discussion about that.
+What about other cloud providers like AWS and Azure?
+I didn't see similar products in their portfolio.
+If you know more about that - please let me know.

+TODO: PGO training workloads can be shared between companies and can be quite private: https://issues.chromium.org/issues/325519354 + https://chromium.googlesource.com/chromium/src.git/+/master/docs/pgo.md

 Another idea is gathering PGO profiles (instrumentation or sampling, whatever) via a crowd-sourcing-like mechanism.
 One of the biggest issues with PGO is collecting actual usage profiles.
 But what if we had a repository where each software engineer can get actual PGO profiles for its application and use it for PGO-optimized builds on their official site?
 It could be done e.g. via a specific OS build where all PGO-potent applications are built with instrumentation or continually collect sampling profiles via `perf` or something like that.
 There are **a lot** of concerns here like privacy issues (potential mapping "some_user_id -> application execution profiles"), security issues (organizing an attack on an application performance via messing publicly-gathered PGO profiles), implementation (who and how would implement all this stuff?!), and much more.
 Maybe community-driven projects like [Boinc](https://boinc.berkeley.edu/) could be a good example here - right now it's just an idea, no more.
 And I am [not alone](https://www.phoronix.com/forums/forum/phoronix/latest-phoronix-articles/1422805-llvm-now-using-pgo-for-building-x86_64-windows-release-binaries-~22-faster-builds?p=1422977#post1422977) with this idea.